 Kew Gardens is a small, charming neighborhood of curving streets in the center of Queens.
 It is similar in many ways to larger and more expensive Forest Hills.
 It's diverse and middle class.
 There are many garden apartment buildings and co-ops, some single- and multi-family houses, and a Long Island Railroad station.
 The neighborhood is densely populated, yet green and airy, with tree-lined streets and access to adjoining Forest Park.

 Kew Gardens is where all the major points of Queens seem to intersect.
-It meets Forest Hills to the north along Union turnpike.
+It meets Forest Hills to the north along Union Turnpike.
 To the east is Briarwood, just across the Van Wyck Parkway.
-To the south of Maple Grove Cemetery and 85th Avenue is th much larger Richmond Hill.
+To the south of Maple Grove Cemetery and 85th Avenue is the much larger Richmond Hill.

 Shopping and Downtown